The square of a Hamilton cycle in randomly perturbed graphs: Proof of Theorem

 Let $G$ be an $n$-vertex graph with minimum degree at least $\frac{1}{k+1} n$ that is $(\frac{1}{k+1},\beta)$-stable.
 Then there exists a partition of $V(G)$ into $A$ and $B$ that satisfies Definition~\ref{def:stability}.
 As outlined in Section~\ref{sec:sketch_extremal} our proof will consist of three steps.
 We will successively build parts of the square of a Hamilton cycle, first covering some vertices to balance the partition, then covering vertices of low degree to the other side and, then, covering the remaining vertices.
 Finally we will connect these parts into the square of a Hamilton cycle.

-\textbf{Balancing the partition.} Our goal is to find a family $\cF_1$ of pairwise disjoint copies of squares of paths with end-tuples in $B$, such that the size of the set $V_1 = \bigcup_{F \in \cF_1}V(F)$ is smaller than $3k^2 \beta n$, and after removing the vertices of $V_1$ we are left with two sets
+\textbf{Balancing the partition.} Our goal is to find a family $\cF_1$ of pairwise disjoint copies of squares of paths with end-tuples in $B$, such that each end-tuple has at least $|A|-8k^2\beta n$ common neighbours in $A$ and the size of the set $V_1 = \bigcup_{F \in \cF_1}V(F)$ is smaller than $3k^2 \beta n$.
+Moreover, we will guarantee that after removing the vertices of $V_1$ we are left with two sets

 We distinguish between the cases $|A| = \lfloor \frac{n}{k+1} \rfloor + m$ with $1 \le m \le \beta n$ and $|A| = \lfloor \frac{n}{k+1} \rfloor - m$ with $0 \le m \le \beta n$.
 Suppose first that $|A| = \lfloor \frac{n}{k+1} \rfloor + m$ for some $1 \le m \le \beta n$.
 In this case we want $|\cF_1|=m$ and the family $\cF_1$ will consist of $m-1$ copies of $P_{3k+2}^2$ and one copy of $P_{3k+2+a}^2$, such that for each of these $m$ copies, exactly three vertices are in $A$, both end-tuples are in $B$ and each end-tuple has at least $|A|-2\beta n$ common neighbours in $A$.